SciTools/iris/docs/iris/src/userguide/real_and_lazy_data.rst

 Coordinates
 -----------

-In the same way that Iris cubes contain a data array, Iris coordinates contain points and bounds arrays.
+In the same way that Iris cubes contain a data array, Iris coordinates contain a points array and an optional bounds array.
 Coordinate points and bounds arrays can also be real or lazy:

  * A :class:`~iris.coords.DimCoord` will only ever have **real** points and bounds arrays because of monotonicity checks that realise lazy arrays.
  * An :class:`~iris.coords.AuxCoord` can have **real or lazy** points and bounds.
  * An :class:`~iris.aux_factory.AuxCoordFactory` (or derived coordinate)
    can have **real or lazy** points and bounds.
-If all of the :class:`~iris.coords.AuxCoord` instances that the coordinate is derived from have real points and bounds then the derived coordinate will also have real points and bounds, otherwise the derived coordinate will have lazy points and bounds.
+If all of the :class:`~iris.coords.AuxCoord` instances used to construct the derived coordinate have real points and bounds then the derived coordinate will have real points and bounds, otherwise the derived coordinate will have lazy points and bounds.

 Iris cubes and coordinates have very similar interfaces, which extends to accessing